ncatlab/nlab-content/pages/1/3/3/2/2331/content.md

   \Omega : C \to T_C
 $$

-called the [[cotangent complex]] functor for $C$.
-It still has the special property, as in the motivating example above, that it is also a [[section]] of the tangent propjection, i.e. that
+for which a representative which is also a section (in a strict sense) of $p$ may be taken; any such representative is called the [[cotangent complex]] functor for $C$.
+The special property section property, like in the motivating example above, says that the composition

 $$
   C \stackrel{\Omega}{\to} T_C \stackrel{p}{\to} C
 $$

 is the identity [[(∞,1)-functor]].

 ### Further categorification